Linear Causal Representation Learning from Unknown Multi-node Interventions: Identifiability under UMN interventions

 We present a counterpart of these conditions for UMN interventions, which involves one additional term to account for the effect of intervening on multiple nodes simultaneously. \begin{definition}[Intervention regularity] We say that an interventions are \emph{regular} if for every possible triplet $(i,j,c)$ where $i\in[n], j \in \pa(i)$ and $c \in \mathbb{Q}$, the following ratio cannot be a constant function in $z$

-\end{definition} This regularity condition ensures that the effect of a multi-node intervention is not the same on different nodes.
+\end{definition} Essentially, $\frac{\partial}{\partial z_j} \log\frac{p_i(z_i \mid z_{\pa(i)})}{q_i(z_i \mid z_{\pa(i)})}$ captures the effect of intervening on node $i$ on the \emph{score} associated with node $j$.
+In our method, we will use combinations of score differences of multi-node environments.
+This regularity condition ensures that the effect of a multi-node intervention is not the same on the scores associated with different nodes.
 Given these properties, we establish perfect identifiability for CRL with linear transformations using UMN stochastic hard interventions.

 \begin{theorem}[Identifiability under UMN hard interventions] Under Assumption~\ref{assumption:full-rank-environments} and a latent model with additive noise, \begin{enumerate}[leftmargin=2em,topsep=0ex,itemsep=0ex] \item perfect latent recovery is possible using regular UMN hard interventions; and \item if the latent causal model satisfies adjacency-faithfulness, then perfect latent DAG recovery is possible using regular UMN hard interventions. \end{enumerate} \end{theorem} Theorem~\ref{theorem:main-hard} is the first perfect identifiability result using UMN \emph{stochastic} hard interventions.
 In contrast, \cite{bing2024identifying} establishes perfect latent recovery using highly more stringent $\texttt{do}$-interventions.
 Furthermore, Theorem~\ref{theorem:main-hard} establishes the first perfect latent DAG recovery result (under any type of multi-node interventions) for nonparametric latent models.
 We note that the capability of handling nonparametric latent models stems from leveraging the score functions.
-Similar properties are demonstrated by the prior work on score-based CRL for SN interventions~\cite{crl-arxiv-2024}.
+Similar properties are demonstrated by the prior work on score-based CRL for SN interventions~\cite{varici2024score}.
 It is noteworthy that we use a total of $n+1$ environments whereas the study in~\cite{bing2024identifying} requires $2\ceil{\log_2 n}$ \texttt{do} interventions of strongly separating sets.
 However, we show that identifiability is \emph{impossible} using strongly separating sets of UMN stochastic hard interventions (see Appendix~\ref{appendix:insufficient-separating-set}).